 - Experience the world's only museum dedicated to Biblical archeology.

-- See matzos made by hand and cooked at almost 2000 degrees Fahrenheit (mid-December to Passover).
+- See matzos made by hand and cooked at almost 2000 degrees Fahrenheit (Available during baking season, from mid-December to Passover).

 - Visit the synagogue that forms over 150 minyans a day, and is open from 4 AM in the morning to 2:15 AM at night.